Closed-form estimation and inference for panels with attrition and refreshment samples: Proof of

 for functions of bounded variation $\varphi: \R^2 \to \R$ and $F: \R^2 \to \R$.
 By multivariate integration by parts (see, e.g., \citet{young1917multiple}),

 where

 An analogous formula is also valid for any finite dimension.
 This implies that $T$ is continuous in the uniform norm.

 Finally, let us show that terms $I$ and $II$ can be made arbitrarily small.
-Since both functions $u(z;\theta,d) $ and $m(z;\theta)$ are of bounded variation for fixed $\theta$ and $d$ by \Cref{a:m-Lipschitz}.\ref{m-bv} and \ref{a:m-Lipschitz}.\ref{u-bv}, we can use \Cref{a:by_parts} of integration by parts in a multivariate case.
+Since both functions $u(z;\theta,d) $ and $m(z;\theta)$ are of bounded variation for fixed $\theta$ and $d$ by \Cref{a:m-Lipschitz}.\ref{m-bv} and \ref{a:m-Lipschitz}.\ref{u-bv}, we can use the multivariate version of the integration by parts formula \eqref{a:by_parts}.
 Since $T$ is continuous and $\hat{F}$ converges a.s. to $F$ in the uniform norm (see \cref{eq:F-hat-to-F}), both terms I and II can be made arbitrarily small for all $k=1,\dots, K$, completing the proof.